SoumikDey1/ME_THESIS_WORK_SD/README.md

 ability to capture essential information and produce concise and coherent summaries.

 The CNN/Dailymail and SAMSum datasets are used to conduct this study.
-In the study, the performance of these models in text summarization is assessed using a range of evaluation metrics.
+In the study, the performance of these models in text and dialogue summarization is assessed using a range of evaluation metrics.
 These metrics include ROUGE, METEOR, MoverScore, and BERTScore.
 Analyzing the evaluation results enables a comprehensive comparison of the strengths and weaknesses exhibited by each model.

 This study sheds light on SEASON’s potential as a novel summarization model.
 It provides awareness of the benefits and restrictions of different models in salience allocation.
 The findings contribute to advancing the field of abstractive summarization and provide valuable